samplenityagithub/repo_project/README.md

-this is an instrution manual to the projects.
+this is an instrution manual to the project.